nf-core/rnaseq/docs/usage.md

 ### GTF filtering

-By default, the input GTF file will be filtered to ensure that sequence names correspond to those in the genome, and to remove rows with empty transcript identifiers.
-Filtering can be bypassed completely where you are confident it is not necessary, using the `--skip_gtf_filter` flag.
-The transcript identifer filter can be disabled specifically using `skip_gtf_transcript_filter`.
+By default, the input GTF file will be filtered to ensure that sequence names correspond to those in the genome fasta file, and to remove rows with empty transcript identifiers.
+Filtering can be bypassed completely where you are confident it is not necessary, using the `--skip_gtf_filter` parameter.
+If you just want to skip the 'transcript_id' checking component of the GTF filtering script used in the pipeline this can be disabled specifically using the `--skip_gtf_transcript_filter` parameter.

 ## Running the pipeline